Wednesday, March 6, 2019

 Social Commentary: Universal Healthcare for All Filipinos

-It was in August 2018 that I fell in line to pay for the annual Philhealth contribution of my sister and her family.
+It was in August 2018 that I fell in line to pay for my sister and her family's annual Philhealth contribution.
 I was glad to see hundreds of people who were there to invest in health insurance in exchange for good Healthcare benefits offered by the agency.
 As a healthcare worker, I have pledged not only to the healing of sick people but also to become an advocate for health promotion and prevention.
-That time as I was seated on a chair to wait for my priority number to flash on the screen, I had a realization that people, no matter their economic status, are now becoming more aware of the advantages of having a healthy family that is free of illnesses and diseases and becoming a productive contributor in the society.
+That time, as I was seated on a chair to wait for my priority number to flash on the screen, I had a realization that people, no matter their economic status, are now becoming more aware of the advantages of having a healthy family that is free of illnesses and diseases and becoming a productive contributor in the society.

 But how about those individuals or families without access to primary healthcare due to economic hardship?
-They may feel ineligible and intimidated by their Healthcare rights, and they remain vulnerable to health crises and threats.
+They may feel ineligible and intimidated by their Healthcare rights and remain vulnerable to health crises and threats.
+The current healthcare system often leaves these individuals behind, unable to afford the care they need.
+The Universal Healthcare Act aims to address these issues, ensuring that all Filipinos can access the healthcare they need regardless of their economic status.

-I'm glad that on February 20, 2019, the Universal Healthcare Act was finally enacted into law, granting all Filipinos access to affordable and better healthcare.
-This is a positive and perhaps the most significant measure towards healthier citizens leading to productivity and wellness.
+I'm relieved and reassured that on February 20, 2019, the Universal Healthcare Act was finally enacted, granting all Filipinos access to affordable and better healthcare.
+This is a significant measure that instills confidence in our health and well-being, leading to a more secure and productive society.

 Talking about the agency that has the mandate for its implementation, the Philippine Health Insurance Company or Philhealth will have to ensure the automatic eligibility and membership of all Filipinos regardless of social and economic standing, more excellent service for our less privileged families and individuals.